This week, we'd like you to write a scene that includes a happy ending

 (If you haven't read here before, you may want to read this and then this )

+Tamryn Leafeyes, Lady of Tree Cairn, tried to embrace her daughter.
 “Really, ‘Bet.
 Would it have been too much to say hello first?”
-Tam dropped her arms, she wasn’t at all surprised by her daughter’s anger.
+Tam dropped her arms, she wasn’t entirely surprised by her daughter’s anger.
 She had far overstepped herself this time.

 “How do you say hello to someone that has stolen your child, Mother.?
 Hi, hugs and kisses, can I have my boy back?
 Pretty please?
 Speaking of, where is Barry?
-I need to get him home, now.
+I'm taking him home.
+Now."
 Lyabet had not seen her mother for literally ages.
-She had changed very little, though if Lyabet didn’t know better, she’d have thought Tam had been crying.
+She hadn't changed, elementals, whether earth or air, didn't age at the same pace humans did.

 “’Bet, I did not steal your son.
 I simply wanted to visit with my grandson.”